Pauan/ar/lib/nuit/README.md

  3. Extremely concise and easy for humans to read and write
  4. Simple enough to be easily understood by a computer

 Nuit is general-purpose.
-It is intended to completely replace INI and XML configuration files.
+It is intended to completely replace INI and XML in most situations.

 Nuit is *not* intended to have lots of features.
 For that, I recommend using YAML.